luonghuuthanhnam/ai_test_luongnam/task1/README.md

 Each `Pair` is a pair of `Child - [Parents]`
  - By that way, I can get parent of every class directly.<br />
 ## Some child have many parents
-There are some child have many parent, so the Siblings of it is a combination of all chilren of it's parents.<br />
+There are some child have many parents, so the Siblings of it is a combination of all chilren of it's parents.<br />

 # Time consuming:
 There are 2 steps:
  - Preprocessing data: `~0.04s` this step take longest time.
-But is is trade-of a faster runing time when lookup data.
-It doesn't matter as long as the `Category` stable in less changing than the frequence of lookup time. <br />
+But it is trade-of for a faster runing time when lookup data.
+It doesn't matter as long as the `Category` is stable one and less changing than the frequence of lookup time. <br />
  - Look up time: `Fast`
   -- Parents: `~9e-6s`
   -- Siblings: `~0.0002s`